xiangxiangmeng/Apendex-A.github.io/README.md

 You work in the marketing department and are supervised by Manager Li.
 Manager Li is unwilling to listen to your new ideas or solutions in daily work and ignores opportunities to improve work processes.
 He generally refuses to discuss the organizational vision and its implementation with you.
 You cannot always consult him when facing work problems, as he is often absent from the team.
 He is unavailable when you attempt to seek professional guidance.
 In general, Manager Li declines to listen patiently to your thoughts and suggestions, does not encourage you to discuss work-related problems, and is unreachable for collaborative discussions on new solutions and challenges.

 Algorithmic Management：
-Variable	Item
-Algorithmic Management	1.
-An algorithmic management system closely tracks me to ensure that I am completing my tasks.
+    1. An algorithmic management system closely tracks me to ensure that I am completing my tasks.
 	2. An algorithmic management system closely monitors me while I am working.
 	3. Algorithmic management conducts a careful check of my work.
 	4. I am constantly monitored by an algorithmic management system to ensure my compliance with work-related rules.